cloudfoundry/docs-bosh/content/dns.md

 ### Recursors {: #recursors }

+DNS resolution is designed to be handled by a single server.
+When a process on the VM has a DNS query it needs resolved, it will send that query to a single server.
+Because of this, it's not possible for the BOSH DNS server to only respond to queries it knows how to answer.
+We must place BOSH DNS as the primary server, and then if there are other recursors to handle non-BOSH queries, BOSH DNS must proxy the requests to them.

+On Ubuntu stemcells prior to Noble, BOSH DNS is designed to be the primary DNS server on the VM.
+Starting with Ubuntu Noble stemcells, `systemd-resolved` is installed on the VM and used as the primary DNS server.
+With `systemd-resolved`, BOSH DNS is only sent queries for the top level domains it is configured to serve.
+On Noble and later stemcells, BOSH DNS release should be configured with [disable_recursors](https://bosh.io/jobs/bosh-dns?source=github.com/cloudfoundry/bosh-dns-release#p%3ddisable_recursors) as `true` because `systemd-resolved` is responsible for proxying queries to the recursors.
+When `disable_recursors` is enabled, BOSH DNS will not forward queries on to other servers and none of the following behavior applies.

 Here is how DNS release chooses recursors before starting its operation:

 1. by default will pick up recursors specified in `/etc/resolv.conf` (denoted by `nameserver` keyword)